Portal2001/Best-minecraft-plugins/README.md

 ## Other
 - [SuperbVote](https://www.spigotmc.org/resources/superbvote.11626/)
    - easy to use with all common features needed
-   - if full of features needed use [VotingPlugin](https://www.spigotmc.org/resources/votingplugin.15358/)
+   - if full list of features needed use [VotingPlugin](https://www.spigotmc.org/resources/votingplugin.15358/)
 - [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/)
    - one of his own with no alternative
    - have a well defined page[wiki](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki)